 In the last few months, one discussion has been ongoing all over the world: what is the best way to allow people to travel again, given the restrictions imposed by the current pandemic?
 And what is the best technology solution to support credentialing?

 Though some governments are still waiting to take a position, and others are analyzing or testing the best solutions the market has to offer, the European Union (EU) Commission has set some requirements to drive this market in a newly-released proposal for the creation of a Digital Green Certificate.
 The aim is to facilitate the safe, free movement of citizens within the EU during the COVID-19 pandemic.
 Once deployed, the Digital Green Certificate will enable travelers within the EU to present a credential that validates if he or she has been vaccinated against, tested negative for, or recovered from COVID-19.
-This certificate will enable travelers to avoid the otherwise applicable quarantine restrictions and more freely move between EU Member States.
+This certificate will enable travelers to avoid the otherwise applicable quarantine restrictions and more freely move between the EU Member States.